alfonsocar/Azure-Storage-Accounts-Backup/README.md

 - {key-vault-name}: the name of the key vault generated in your security resource group

-- {sf-cluster-name}: the name of the service fabric cluster generated in your infrastructure resource group

 - {storage-account-name-1}: the name of the storage account in the resourcegroup you want to backup

 - {storage-account-name-2}: the name of the storage account in the resourcegroup you want to backup